Merchifies.com

 Healthcare and Veterinary Care

-Catching a problem early can literally add years to your dog's life.
+Catching a problem early can literally add years to your dog's Beagle lifespan.
 Don't wait for something to be wrong.
-Annual wellness exams are one of the best investments you can make.
+Annual wellness exams are one of the best investments you can make in your Beagle's longevity.

 Environmental Factors